Homepage > Journal > Exploratory research

 • Familiarization of respondents with a tool that is used for communication and performing research tasks

-In general, it is essential to appropriately prepare for conducting research by finding answers to the following questions:
+In general, it's essential to appropriately prepare for conducting research by finding answers to the following questions:

 • What is the primary purpose of the study?